aribalodhi/AI-DATA-ANALYST-AGENT/README.md

 - **Prompt injection via data content is a real risk class here.** The agent reads back real row values, including free-text fields.
 A crafted value in the data (e.g. a support-ticket comment) could try to steer the model.
-The hard boundaries — `sql_guard`, the sandbox, the masking — are what actually hold regardless of what the model is told to do; the system prompt instruction to treat data as data, not instructions, is a second layer, not the main defense.
+The hard boundaries `sql_guard`, the sandbox, the masking are what actually hold regardless of what the model is told to do; the system prompt instruction to treat data as data, not instructions, is a second layer, not the main defense.
-- **Log questions and generated SQL/code before any real rollout.** An audit trail of who asked what, and what was actually executed, is standard practice for internal tools that touch customer data — this prototype doesn't include it yet.
+- **Log questions and generated SQL/code before any real rollout.** An audit trail of who asked what, and what was actually executed, is standard practice for internal tools that touch customer data this prototype doesn't include it yet.
-- **Check with legal/compliance** if this will touch real subscriber data — PTA data-handling requirements, retention limits, and access logging are compliance questions, not engineering ones, and are worth confirming before moving past a sandboxed pilot.
+- **Check with legal/compliance** if this will touch real subscriber data PTA data-handling requirements, retention limits, and access logging are compliance questions, not engineering ones, and are worth confirming before moving past a sandboxed pilot.

-## Known limitations (good next steps)
+## Known limitations

 - External DB mode assumes simple, unquoted table identifiers; reserved words or special characters in table names aren't handled.
-- `get_schema` on external databases uses `LIMIT 0`, which works on Postgres/MySQL/SQLite/DuckDB but not SQL Server (`TOP 0`) or Oracle — a small dialect-aware tweak would fix that.
+- `get_schema` on external databases uses `LIMIT 0`, which works on Postgres/MySQL/SQLite/DuckDB but not SQL Server (`TOP 0`) or Oracle a small dialect-aware tweak would fix that.
-- The sandbox's timeout *abandons* a runaway thread rather than killing it (Python can't force-kill a thread) — fine for a demo, not for untrusted multi-user load.
+- The sandbox's timeout *abandons* a runaway thread rather than killing it (Python can't force-kill a thread) fine for a demo, not for untrusted multi-user load.
-- No authentication on the Streamlit app itself — put it behind your existing SSO/VPN before sharing it beyond your own machine.
+- No authentication on the Streamlit app itself put it behind your existing SSO/VPN before sharing it beyond your own machine.
-- No conversation persistence — refreshing the page clears the chat.
+- No conversation persistence refreshing the page clears the chat.

 ## Extending it

-- Swap the LLM backend behind `core/agent.py` for an OpenAI-compatible endpoint (vLLM, LM Studio, etc.) if you outgrow Ollama — the tool schemas in `core/tools.py` are already in the standard OpenAI function-calling shape.
+- Swap the LLM backend behind `core/agent.py` for an OpenAI-compatible endpoint (vLLM, LM Studio, etc.) if you outgrow Ollama the tool schemas in `core/tools.py` are already in the standard OpenAI function-calling shape.
 - Add a `forecast` tool (e.g. wrapping `statsmodels` or `prophet`) if